Bankside Area London -with Kids

-Explore this London Borough with your kids!
+Explore this London Borough -2017 Family Guide

 This is one of the oldest areas in London, during Shakespeare's time it would have been alive with a bustle of activity around the Globe Theatre, bear-baiting pits and other theatres.
 The area became the hang out of low-lives and a hive of brothels.
 In the 19th-century Bankside because a hub of industrial factories and warehouses which have now been converted into trendy venues.
 Bankside's colorful character and history has made it a vibrant and trendy hub for culture, cuisine and an eclectic mix of architecture.
 The area can be explored on foot, follow the quirky lanes and streets along the river bank and take in the sites.
 You can reach Bankside via the London Bridge, Southwark and Blackfriers tube stations.